Shergar: Background and early training

-Shergar was a Thoroughbred bay colt with a white blaze, four white socks and a wall (blue) eye.
-He was foaled on 3 March 1978 at Sheshoon—the private stud of the Aga Khan IV—near the Curragh Racecourse in County Kildare, Ireland.
+Shergar was a bay colt with a white blaze, four white socks and a wall (blue) eye.
+A Thoroughbred, he was foaled on 3 March 1978 at Sheshoon—the private stud of the Aga Khan IV—near the Curragh Racecourse in County Kildare, Ireland.
 Shergar was sired by Great Nephew, a British stallion whose wins included the Prix du Moulin and Prix Dollar in France in 1967.
 Great Nephew's other progeny included Grundy, Mrs Penny and Tolmi.
 Shergar's dam was Sharmeen, a seventh-generation descendant of Mumtaz Mahal, a horse that is described by the National Sporting Library as "one of the most important broodmares of the 20th Century".

 In 1978 the Aga Khan—the leader of Nizari Ismailism, philanthropist and horse owner—announced he would send some of his yearlings for training in England.
 For a trainer, he chose Michael Stoute, who was based at Newmarket.
 Stoute had a good year in 1978, and had trained the winners of the Oaks, Irish Oaks and Yorkshire Oaks with Fair Salinia, and the Gold Cup with Shangamuzo.
 Shergar was sent into training with Stoute in 1979, as the Aga Khan's second year of sending horses to England.

-According to Stoute and Ghislain Drion—the manager of the Aga Khan's Irish studs—Shergar was easy to break, and had a good temperament.
+According to Stoute and Ghislain Drion—the manager of the Aga Khan's Irish studs—Shergar was easy to break and had a good temperament.
 He responded very well to training, particularly in September 1980, when the jockey Lester Piggott rode him in the run-up to Shergar's debut race.